USIU-Hackathon/guide/hackathon.md

 - Pitching takes **3** mins max - **no slides, no powerpoint!**
 - Get to know members and form teams.
 - If you don't have a team, listen to the pitches and join a team with a problem solving idea that interested you.
 - Need help with your elevator pitch?
-[Scott](http://scottberkun.com/essays/38-how-to-pitch-an-idea/) (Scott)
+[Scott](http://scottberkun.com/essays/38-how-to-pitch-an-idea/)